kjkistler/languages/javascript/README.md

 In the first line of the program above, a variable is created and set.
 The value of this variable is a string rather than a boolean.
 How does this program determine which code block to run?

 The second line of this program checks a condition `if (variableOne)`.
 In the previous exercise, we checked if a variable was equal to true or false.
 By only writing the name of the variable as the condition, we are checking the *truthiness* of `variableOne`.
-In this case, `variableOne` contains a truthy value.
+In this case, `variableOne` contains a "truthy" value.

-If we changed `if (variableOne)` to, say, `if (variableTwo)`, that condition would evaluate to falsy because we have not created a variable called `variableTwo` in this program.
+If we changed `if (variableOne)` to, say, `if (variableTwo)`, that condition would evaluate to "falsy" because we have not created a variable called `variableTwo` in this program.
 In other words, `variableOne` is truthy and `variableTwo` is falsy.

 All variables that have been created and set are truthy (and will evaluate to true if they are the condition of a control flow statement) unless they contain one of the seven values listed below: